 This Internet of Things–connected kettle has a phone app so that you can schedule your water to start heating up when you’re almost home from work or as you wake up in the morning.

-The Sage was developed by the British, science-focused chef Heston Blumenthal and came to our attention through Sebastian Michaelis, the master tea blender at Tetley.
+The Tea Maker by Breville (or, if you’re in the U.K., by Sage) was developed by the British, science-focused chef Heston Blumenthal and came to our attention through Sebastian Michaelis, the master tea blender at Tetley.
 It brews the tea in the kettle itself, that little basket you see above holds your tea leaves and descends or ascends automatically from the water.
-It has variable temperatures and preset programs for different types of tea, so if you’re an eager beginner, but don’t know the proper heating point for oolong, the Sage has got you covered.
-Right now, it’s only available in the U.K., but there are a few on Amazon that’ll ship to the U.S. if you’re willing to fork over nearly $700 for it.
+It has variable temperatures and preset programs for different types of tea, so if you’re an eager beginner, but don’t know the proper heating point for oolong, the Tea Maker has got you covered.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.